evanjflack/evanjflack.github.io/index.md

 order: 1
 ---

-I am an incoming PhD student in the Department of Economics at Stanford University and a National Science Foundation Graduate Research Fellow.
+I am a first year PhD student in the Department of Economics at Stanford University and a National Science Foundation Graduate Research Fellow.
 I am interested in health, public, industiral organization, and innovation economics.

 From 2018-2021 I was a research assistant to Prof. Amitabh Chandra at the Harvard Kennedy School of Government.
 In 2018, I graduated from Rice University with a B.A. in Mathematical Economic Analysis and Mathematics.